jonzink/ExoMult/README.md

 ```
 https://www.r-project.org
 ```
+*When running ExoMult in Python, it is still necessary to download and install R.

-## Running ExoMult
+## Running ExoMult in R

 Before starting, make sure that "kepler_solar-like_stellar_parameters.csv" and "ExoMult.R" are located in the same directory.
-Start by opeaning R in this directory.
+Start by opening R in this directory.

 ```
 $ R